TusharikaSh27/project-2/README.md

 # project-2
-this project is a contact us page
+REACT project is a contact us page